thejoshwolfe/yazl/README.md

 ### General Purpose Bit Flag

 Bit `11` is always set.
-Filenames are always encoded in utf8, even if the result is indistinguishable from ascii.
+Filenames (and file comments) are always encoded in UTF-8, even if the result is indistinguishable from ascii.

 Bit `3` is usually set in the Local File Header.
 To support both a streaming input and streaming output api,